fanil-z/islam-wiki/hugo-docs/content/en/blog/hajj/index.md

 </summary>

+For more details, see [hajjumrahplanner.com: Tawaf](https://hajjumrahplanner.com/tawaf/).

-Linguistically, the word is derived from the Arabic verb Taafa  (Arabic: طاف) which means “to walk around” or “to encircle something”.
+The word is derived from the Arabic verb Taafa  (Arabic: طاف) which means “to walk around” or “to encircle something”.
 Its technical meaning is to perform seven anti-clockwise circuits of the Kaaba.
 One complete circuit of the Kaaba is known as a Shawt (Arabic: شوط ).

 Abdullah ibn Umar I narrates: